Marvel Animated Features: Next Avengers: Heroes of Tomorrow

-Next Avengers: Heroes of Tomorrow, tentatively titled Teen Avengers then Avengers Reborn, is the fifth movie in the Marvel Animated Features, and was released on September 2, 2008.
-Preliminary work had begun on "Teen Avengers" before January 18, 2007.
-By the release of its first look preview in August 2007, the title had changed to "Avengers Reborn".
-Fred Tatasciore repeats as the Hulk from the Ultimate Avengers movies.
-With the loss of their Avengers parents at the hands of Ultron and raised by billionaire bachelor Tony Stark/Iron Man, four orphaned teens, James Rogers (son of Captain America and Black Widow), Torunn (daughter of Thor and Sif), Henry Pym Jr. (son of Giant Man and Wasp), and Azari (son of Black Panther and Storm), must live up to their parents' legacy and defeat Ultron, the mechanical and maniacal foe that defeated them.
-Additional allies are recruited including Vision, the Hulk and Francis Barton (son of Hawkeye and Mockingbird).
+Next Avengers: Heroes of Tomorrow, tentatively titled Teen Avengers then Avengers Reborn, is the fifth film in the Marvel Animated Features, and was released on September 2, 2008.
+With the loss of their Avengers parents at the hands of Ultron and raised by billionaire bachelor Tony Stark/Iron Man, four orphaned teens, James Rogers (son of Captain America and Black Widow), Torunn (daughter of Thor and Sif), Henry Pym Jr. (son of Ant-Man and Wasp), and Azari (son of Black Panther and Storm), must live up to their parents' legacy and defeat Ultron, the robot who killed them.
+Additional allies are recruited including Vision, Hulk, and Francis Barton (son of Hawkeye and Mockingbird).

-Hulk vs.
+Hulk Vs.

-Hulk vs. is a double feature film released on January 27, 2009, and the sixth in the series.
+Hulk Vs. is a double-feature film released on DVD and Blu-Ray on January 27, 2009, and the sixth in the series.
 The two features are Hulk vs. Thor and Hulk vs. Wolverine.
-In Hulk vs. Thor, Thor's villainous half-brother Loki teams up with the Enchantress in order to use the Hulk against him.
-However, separating Bruce Banner from his rampaging persona leads to a dire consequence in Asgard.
-In Hulk vs. Wolverine, Logan is sent by the Canadian government to take care of the Hulk.
-However, they both get captured and must deal with a mysterious figure and his own mutant team.
+In Hulk vs. Thor, Thor's villainous half-brother Loki teams up with the Enchantress to separate the Hulk and his alter ego, Bruce Banner, and use the former as a weapon.
+In Hulk vs. Wolverine, Wolverine is sent to deal with Hulk, but both are captured and must deal with Weapon X.

-The latter is based on The Incredible Hulk #181 by Roy Thomas, Len Wein and John Romita Sr. Hulk vs. was selected over a proposed Ultimate War/Thor double feature film.
+Hulk vs. Wolverine is based on The Incredible Hulk #181 by Roy Thomas, Len Wein, and John Romita Sr. Hulk vs. was selected over a proposed Ultimate War/Thor double feature film.
+Writer and producer Christopher Yost confirmed that both films share continuity with Wolverine and the X-Men, The Avengers: Earth's Mightiest Heroes, and Thor: Tales of Asgard.
 The film was produced by Madhouse.
-The DVD was originally called Hulk Smash, with an expected released date of October 2008.
-The double feature was released on DVD, Two-Disc Special Edition DVD, and Blu-ray.
+The DVD was originally called Hulk Smash and intended to be released in October 2008.

 Planet Hulk

 Planet Hulk is the seventh film in the series.
-The movie was released on February 2, 2010 as a Two-Disc Special Edition DVD, Special Edition Blu-ray, Standard DVD, and Digital Download.
-It was the second film produced by Madhouse.
-The movie is based on the Planet Hulk story line in the comic book published in 2006–2007 by Greg Pak and Carlo Pagulayan.
-The Hulk was sent to a harsh planet where he is enslaved as he was weakened because of the travel through space.
-As a slave, he becomes a gladiator in a society ruled by the despotic Red King.
-After relying on his savage instincts, he becomes the leader of a gladiator group.
+It was released on February 2, 2010 as a Two-Disc Special Edition DVD, Special Edition Blu-ray, Standard DVD, and Digital Download.
+The film is based on the Planet Hulk story line in the comic book published in 2006–2007 by writer Greg Pak and artist Carlo Pagulayan.
+Notable divergences from the original comic show Beta Ray Bill taking Silver Surfer's place as Hulk's first opponent in the gladiatorial ring, as well as the Red King's Royal Guard being replaced with Death's Head troopers.
+Also, the ending indicates that Hulk's marriage with Caiera and his ascendance to King of Sakaar, as well as the Warbound becoming his Royal Guard, to be lasting, with no sign of any development mirroring World War Hulk being featured.